conoaks/home/README.md

 code snippets, resources that reflect my growth as a developer.

-This will also server as a somewhat up to date backend of my website https://resume.conoaks.com, along with being my backup of it
+This will also server as a somewhat up to date backup of the backend to my website https://resume.conoaks.com, along with being my backup of it